 As his passion for guitar playing grew he eventually adopted the stage name Mick Mars, relocating to Los Angeles to pursue a career in music.
-Forming White Horse in the mid-1970s, Mars soon became frustrated that the band only wanted to perform cover songs, while he wanted to write original material.
-This decision would result in him being fired.
-Mars placed an advert in a newspaper called rhe Recycler, in which he described himself as a ‘loud, rude and aggressive guitarist.’
-Among the hopefuls to respond was a bass player seven-and-a-half years his junior called Nikki Sixx, who had enjoyed minor success on the Hollywood scene with both Sister and London.
+Forming White Horse in the mid-seventies, Mars soon became frustrated that the band only wanted to perform cover songs, an issue that would result in him being fired.
+Mars placed an advert in a newspaper called the Recycler, in which he described himself as a ‘loud, rude and aggressive guitarist.’
+Among the hopefuls to respond was a bass player seven-and-a-half years his junior called Nikki Sixx, who had enjoyed minor success on the Hollywood scene as a member of both Sister and London.

 Sixx had decided to start a band with his drummer friend, Tommy Lee, and Mars was invited to audition, in which they performed several songs that Sixx had written.
-After recruiting Vince Neil, the singer from another act from the L.A. music scene known as Rockandi, Mötley Crüe was born.
-One of the most successful of the so-called hair metal groups of the 1980s, Mötley Crüe‘s debut album Too Fast for Love was released independently through their own label, Leathür Records, before later being re-released by Elektra Records once the band were signed.
+After recruiting Vince Neil, the singer of another act from the L.A. music scene, Mötley Crüe was born.
+One of the most successful of the so-called hair metal groups of the eighties, Mötley Crüe‘s debut album Too Fast for Love was released independently through their own label, Leathür Records, before later being re-released by Elektra Records the following year.

 Like many of the other groups who performed regularly around Hollywood, Mötley Crüe soon gained a reputation for their excessive drug use.
 Sixx and Neil would become the most notorious, while the death of Hanoi Rocks drummer Razzle due to Neil driving under the influence cast a darkness over the endless partying the group had enjoyed up to that point.
 Neil faced prison, the passengers of another vehicle were hospitalised and Hanoi Rocks would split following the tragedy.
 Being several years older than his bandmates and suffering from a painful illness, Mars seemed less destructive and avoided some of the more embarrassing incidents, although this was not always the case.